 Defensive positions were set up around Woodlark island with the anti-aircraft and coast-defence guns of the 12th Defense Battalion, and on the beach there were also machine guns and 37-mm light guns to deter assault landings.

 A PT-boat and landing craft repair base was also constructed at Guasopa Bay, and the island was used as a supply base.

 On Kiriwina island the difficulty of landing heavy engineering equipment meant that the construction of an airfield was delayed.
 Heavy rain further slowed construction, and unhappy with the progress, Krueger replaced Herndon in command of the Kiriwina Force with Colonel John T. Murray.

 By 20 July a single runway 1,500 ft (460 m) long and 150 ft (45 m) wide had been cleared and roughly graded.
-By the end of July the runway had been lengthened to 5,000 ft (1525 m) and was ready to be surfaced with crushed coral.
-The RAAF’s No. 79 began operations from this surface on 18 August.
+By the end of July the runway had been lengthened to 5,000 ft (1525 m) and was ready for surfacing with crushed coral.
+The RAAF’s No. 79 Squadron began operations from this surface on 18 August.